How to climb Mt. Fuji, Japan's most famous peak

 - Viewing the sunrise from the summit alongside a few thousand fellow hikers

 - Walking along the rim of the summit's crater

 - Purchasing a walking stick to get stamped as you climb—an excellent memento

 When to climb Mt.
 Fuji

-Mt Fuji opens to hikers from July 1 to August 31, and peak season lasts from late July to late August.
-Trails are most crowded between August 5 and 15, and can be closed due to rain or wind, so time your ascent carefully.
+Mt Fuji opens to hikers from early July to early September, and peak season lasts from late July to late August.
+Trails are most crowded during the Obon holidays, which usually fall in the middle of August, and can be closed due to rain or wind, so time your ascent carefully.

 Many hikers opt for a two-day journey, resting at a hut situated half-way up the mountain before departing for the summit in the early hours of the morning.
 This plan puts you at the top in time for the picturesque sunrise.